limeleaf-collective/website/content/expertise/_index.md

 +++
-title = "Each Limeleaf founder has decades of experience from companies such as Google, Electronic Arts Games, ngrok, and RSA Security." description = "Software and product expertise that Limeleaf provides to clients." sort_by = "weight"
+title = "We bring over six decades of collective experience in every facet of software development to the table." description = "Software and product expertise that Limeleaf provides to clients." sort_by = "weight"